-Enjoy an amazing South American empanada (meat or vegetarian), quinoa & black bean salad and house salad.
+Enjoy an amazing South American lunch of a full-sized empanada (meat or vegetarian), house salad, and dulce-de-leche cookie.

 The story of chocolate, as far back as we know it, begins more than 2000 years ago in equatorial Central America where the Mayan Indians held cocoa beans in high regard.
 Images of cocoa pods were carved into the walls of their elaborate stone temples, and Mayan writings refer to cacao as "food of the gods."
 It was the Mayans who first created a beverage from crushed cocoa beans, which was enjoyed by royalty and shared at sacred ceremonies. (http://www.chocolateusa.org/)

 So, what is Artisan Chocolate?
 "At Glacier Confection we embrace Artisan Chocolate and the Artisan Chocolatier in a very simplistic, yet special way; we love and respect the Cacao and what it means to us here on this planet.
 Artisan Chocolate is a by-product of this very special fruit, or Theobroma cacao, the Food of the Gods.
 We like to think that Artisan Chocolate represents the raw, live, power of this plant and all the health and medicinal values of it being retained through very little processing.
 For Artisan Chocolate to remain what it has always been requires us to study and learn as much as possible about its origin, history, and transformation across cultures and continents, and how it influenced individuals be they rich or poor.
 The Artisan Chocolate, if produced properly will enrich and change lives."

 Learn more chocolate facts by visiting the Glacier Confection website, facts page.

 Still want to learn more about how chocolate is produced?
 Try the Alton Brown episode from Season 1, The Art of Darkness

 |Event End Date||12-14-2018 1:00 pm|